anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter05.md

 ## 5.6 Separate Sensitive Workload
-To limit the potential impact of a compromise, it is recommended to run sensitive workloads on a dedicated set of machines.
+To limit the potential impact of a compromise, it is recommended to run sensitive workloads on a dedicated set of nodes.
 This approach reduces the risk of a sensitive application being accessed through a less-secure application that shares a container runtime or host.
 - The separation can be achieved by using node pools and Kubernetes Namespaces.